 Understanding How Mass Media Can Be Used in Your Career

-The journalism minor acquaints students with the history, practice, theory and ethics of the journalism field.
-It will help you secure specialized knowledge regarding media and society, the fundamentals of journalism, news reporting, journalistic ethics, media technology and media law.
+Explore the history, practice, theory and ethics of the journalism field.
+Secure specialized knowledge regarding media and society, the fundamentals of journalism, news reporting, journalistic ethics, media technology and media law.

 Gaining media literacy can give you an advantage in the commercial or nonprofit workplace because courses provide knowledge about the processes that bring news and persuasive messages to print, broadcast and digital outlets.
 Students also develop skills that produce effective communication systems necessary for customer service and support.